 To offset the impact of the vacancy in these properties and to mitigate risk, management is considering short and longer-term rental opportunities until the properties are redeveloped or sold.
-In Q1 2024, a new two-year 6,100 square foot lease was signed at Sabliere.
+In Q1 2024, a new two-year 6,100 sq.ft. lease was signed at Sablière and all the vacant parking units on the Baldi property have been leased.

-• Management is advancing plans to redevelop or sell the vacant 335,000 sq.ft.
+Management is advancing plans to redevelop or sell the vacant 335,000 sq.ft.
 Arcueil property, located five minutes from the southern Paris ring road.
-Management confirmed its engagement with a developer, in an exclusive agreement, to sell this property at a price near its actual adjusted fair value (€50.0 million; \$72,340).
+Management confirmed its engagement with a developer and a social-housing player, in an exclusive agreement.
 Arcueil city hall approved the redevelopment project, and building permit application and zoning change is expected to follow.
-A sale commitment could be signed in Q2 2024 to confirm transaction terms, with a final exchange contract in Q4 2025.
-Pursuant to these advanced negotiations, management will engage in discussions with the senior lender to decrease amortization (presently 9% amortization per year).
-A sale at fair value could generate \$25 million of cash, that could be partly available for reinvestment in the redevelopment project.
+A promise to sale may be signed by the end of September 2024, with a final exchange contract to be entered into as early as Q4 2025.
+Pursuant to these advanced negotiations and previous discussions with the senior lender, the requirement for debt amortization (presently around \$4.2 million per year) could be removed.